embecosm/chiphack/README.md

 This is a basic project that can use the two capacitive "touch" buttons.
 This is abstracted into a module.

+### buttonHalfAdder

+This is the button project but with a half adder using the two buttons as inputs, and the blue and red LEDs acting as sum and carry outputs.

 ### deadbeef

-This is a string to LED lights project, you can display ABCDEF through different colours
+This is an ASCII string to LED lights project, you can display ABCDEF through different colours.

 ### serialTalker

 Similar to deadbeef but over UART from the front pads.
-A crocodile dile clip and a usb to UART is recommended.
+A crocodile clip and a usb to UART is needed.

 ### serialTalkerNumberEdition

-This displays binary over the UART
+This displays binary over the UART using ASCII characters.

 ### serialTalkerFibonacciEdition

-Displays the fibonacci sequence over the UART
+Displays the fibonacci sequence over the UART.

-### serialTalkerPRSBEdition
+### serialTalkerPRBSEdition

-Displays "random" numbers over UART by using linear shift feedback registers
+Displays "random" numbers over UART by using a linear shift feedback registers.

 ## Prerequisites